 If you need help getting started, find my favorite movie suggestions that you might not have heard of here and check out those that are free with Amazon prime here (afflink)!

 4. Volunteer to clean up.

 This advice comes in handy during any crowded gathering, whether it’s a holiday party or Christmas Eve dinner.

 Cleaning up gives you a role to play that is separate but needed, making it ideal when the background noise starts getting to you.
 Plus everyone will be grateful that you’re doing a job they don’t want to!

 Each day of advent, prioritize a few moments of quiet.
 If you didn’t get yours last year, or if you need a new copy, make sure you sign up to receive my free printable Introverted Mom’s Advent Calendar.

 I just dusted mine off and prepped it for another season, and I hope you’ll do the same.
-Find out how to use it here and pop your email into this form to have it sent to you ASAP!
+Find out how to use and get it here!

 Let’s get ready to ride the waves of the next few weeks with courage and grace, fellow introverts.

 There will be times when those waves try to crash over us, but that’s okay.
 Now we’ve learned how to swim out from under them and get on top again.
 Here’s to a beautiful advent season, introvert style!